tamedia-ddj/Spotify-Musical-Taste/README.md

 ## Introduction
 What is the musical taste of the different generations living in Switzerland?
-This is the basic question we want to answer with this analysis and the corresponding online-Tool.
+To answer this question, the Tamedia Datajournalism Team looked at data from Spotify and built the (Musical-Taste Analysis Tool available here)[https://www.tagesanzeiger.ch/].

 As a reminder we define the generations as follows:
-Generation Z: born 1994 or later
+*Generation Z: born 1994 or later
-Generation Y: born 1981-1994
+*Generation Y: born 1981-1994
-Generation X: born 1965-1980
+*Generation X: born 1965-1980
-Generation Babyboomer: born 1946-1964
+*Generation Babyboomer: born 1946-1964

 We asked Spotify to give us the 100 most often played songs from these generations.
 These lists are shared here in the "Data_Input" folder.
 The musical features of these songs were then analysed visualized.